A rare find in the South of 5th neighborhood!

 South Pointe Park

 This park is one of the best places to visit during your stay at The Fountain.
 It’s easy to walk, jog or bike there by turning right (heading South) onto the Beachwalk at 3rd Street, that runs in front of the beach.
-There is a hive of activity in this park from dawn until dusk.
-Sunday evenings are always festive when people and their pets gather for picnics, salsa lessons, balancing slack lines, and acro yoga, all with a parade of departing cruise ships in the background.
+There is a hive of activity in the park from dawn until dusk.
+Sunday evenings are always festive when people and their pets gather for picnics, salsa lessons, slack lines, and acro yoga, all with a parade of departing cruise ships in the background.
 Along the path is Smith & Wollensky or Monty's Sunset at the Miami Beach Marina for a cocktail or a meal.

 Everywhere on earth your beach is named by the street where you enter it.
-We are so lucky to have 3rd Street beach to be “our beach!”
+We are so lucky to have 3rd Street beach as “our beach!”
 Besides being one of the widest and most beautiful beaches in Miami, it’s well-known for its year-round “yoga by donation,” two times each day, at dawn and dusk.
 It’s so popular that many of our guests come just to join the daily ritual.

 Sobe Surf or Miami Surf Academy